Characterizing Datasets for LLM-based Requirements Engineering: A Systematic Mapping Study: Abstract

 \section{Abstract}

-\textbf{[Context]} Large Language Models (LLMs) rely on domain-specific datasets to achieve robust performance across training and inference stages.
-However, in Requirements Engineering (RE), data scarcity remains a persistent limitation reported in surveys and mapping studies. \textbf{[Question/Problem]} Although there are multiple datasets supporting LLM-based RE tasks (LLM4RE), they are fragmented and poorly characterized, limiting reuse and comparability.
-This research addresses the limited visibility and characterization of datasets used in LLM4RE.
-We investigate which public datasets are employed, how they can be systematically characterized, and which RE tasks and dataset descriptors remain under-represented. \textbf{[Ideas/Results]} To address this, we conduct a systematic mapping study to identify and analyse datasets used in LLM4RE research.
-A total of 62 publicly available datasets are referenced across 43 primary studies.
-Each dataset is characterized along descriptors such as artifact type, granularity, RE stage, task, domain, and language.
-Preliminary findings show multiple research gaps, including limited coverage for elicitation tasks, scarce datasets for management activities beyond traceability, and limited multilingual availability. \textbf{[Contribution]} This research preview offers a public catalogue and structured characterization scheme to support dataset selection, comparison, and reuse in LLM4RE research.
-Future work will extend the scope to grey literature, as well as integration with open dataset and benchmark repositories. \keywords{large language models \and requirements engineering \and natural language \and datasets \and systematic mapping study}
+Large Language Models (LLMs) depend on high-quality, domain-specific natural language datasets.
+This dependency is particularly pronounced in Requirements Engineering (RE), where core activities rely on textual artifacts such as requirements, specifications, and stakeholder feedback.
+Despite the increasing use of LLMs in RE, data scarcity remains a widely reported limitation.
+While several datasets support LLM-based RE research, they are scattered across studies and lack systematic characterization, hindering reuse, comparability and assessment.
+This paper addresses this gap by examining which public datasets are used in LLM-based RE, how they can be consistently characterized, and which RE tasks and dataset properties remain under-represented.
+We report on a systematic mapping study of 45 primary studies referencing 62 publicly available datasets.
+Each dataset is characterized using a structured scheme covering multiple dimensions, including relevant descriptors such as artifact type, granularity, RE activity, supported task, application domain, and language, among others.
+The results reveal notable imbalances, including an incomplete adoption of open-science practices, limited dataset support for elicitation activities, and a lack of language and socio-technical diversity.
+The resulting catalogue and characterisation scheme support informed dataset selection, comparison, and reuse, contributing to stronger empirical foundations for LLM-based RE research and evaluation. \keywords{large language models \and requirements engineering \and natural language \and datasets \and systematic mapping study}